unity_kit 2.0.0 copy "unity_kit: ^2.0.0" to clipboard

-Flutter plugin for Unity 3D integration — typed bridge, lifecycle management, and communication layer.
+Flutter plugin for Unity 3D integration — typed bridge, binary protocol, performance + AR, on Android, iOS, web & desktop.

 unity_kit #